DancinDinoo/Sentinel-Helper-Monkey/README.md

 - **Monaco & tokenized KQL support:** Detects KQL rendered in Monaco editors (`.view-lines`) and tokenized DOM (many small spans) and extracts the full query text.
 - **Shadow DOM aware:** The detector searches into shadow roots to find KQL viewers.
 - **ReactBlade / iframe support:** Content scripts run in frames (manifest `host_permissions` and `all_frames`) so the extension can attach inside portal subframes such as `*.reactblade.portal.azure.net`.
+- **Defender portal support:** The extension also runs on `security.microsoft.com` (Microsoft Defender portal) and applies the same detection and copy behavior for Sentinel KQL boxes found there.
 - **Multiple detection heuristics:** Uses an ordered detection pipeline: exact selector (if provided), `.uc-kql-viewer`/inner `pre`, tokenized span heuristics (common classes), Monaco fallback, then full-`pre` scan heuristics.
 - **Manual injector:** A toolbar action (background service worker) runs a one-shot scan across all frames to attach copy controls when automatic attach fails.
 - **Auto-inject retries:** The background service worker schedules staggered execute attempts after navigation to improve reliability in the SPA environment.